apache/echarts-handbook/contents/en/application/chart-types/bar/basic-bar.md

 ### Styles

-It's good idea to install the style of Bar Chart by using ['series.itemStyle'](${optionPath}series-bar.itemStyle).
+It is a good idea to install the style of Bar Chart by using ['series.itemStyle'](${optionPath}series-bar.itemStyle).
 Description of the SCI:

 - Color of column(`'color'`);
 - Outline color(`'borderColor'`), width(`'borderWidth'`), type(`'borderType'`) of column;